zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-db-sql-zend-stdlib-hydrator.rst

         }
     }

 The above code should look fairly straight forward to you.
-Sadly though a refresh of the application reveals another error message.
+Sadly, though, a refresh of the application reveals another error message.

 .. code-block:: text